 3. “The greatest education in the world is watching the masters at work.”

 Related to the first quote, I couldn’t agree more.
-Dilla learnt from Pete Rock and others, Prince from James Brown, Flying Lotus from his great aunt Alice Coltrane, Miles Davis from Dizzy Gillespie and Charlie Parker.
+J Dilla learnt from Pete Rock and others, Prince from James Brown, Flying Lotus from his great aunt Alice Coltrane, Miles Davis from Dizzy Gillespie and Charlie Parker.
 Masters don’t become masters without learning themselves, from hard work and watching the best and how they tick.
 But it’s important to watch and not copy.

 4. “The meaning of life is contained in every single expression of life.
 It is present in the infinity of forms and phenomena that exist in all of creation.”

 We’ve been told that the meaning of life is 42 but I might just like this answer better.
 Funnily enough, this is related to the idea of succeeding in imitation – why imitate when music is infinite?
-We always look out for musicians you respect that kind of expression in their creations.
+We always look out for musicians who respect that kind of expression in their creations.
 Lord knows Michael Jackson did.

 5. “Make that change.”